temporalio/documentation/docs/clusters.md

 The Temporal Server consists of four independently scalable services:

-- Frontend gateway: for rate limiting, routing, authorizing
+- Frontend gateway: for rate limiting, routing, authorizing.
-- History subsystem: maintains data (mutable state, queues, and timers)
+- History subsystem: maintains data (mutable state, queues, and timers).
-- Matching subsystem: hosts Task Queues for dispatching
+- Matching subsystem: hosts Task Queues for dispatching.
-- Worker service: for internal background workflows
+- Worker service: for internal background Workflows.

 For example, a real-life production deployment can have 5 Frontend, 15 History, 17 Matching, and 3 Worker services per cluster.